This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 If you still have some time to spare and itch for an adventure head north across the Corinth Canal to explore the beautiful region of Loutraki Perachore.
 Or, take the old road to Athens, slower but much more scenic than the highway, and stop at Neraki for some seafood.

 The coast between Athens and Corinth, once popular holiday destination full of summer houses of the Athenians, was destroyed in the seventies by the unfortunate arrival of refineries and other industrial complexes.
-However, the coastal village of Neraki still keeps some of the old time charm an is an ideal place for seafood dinner in one of its classic fish taverns.
+However, the coastal village of Neraki still keeps some of the old-time charm and is an ideal place for seafood dinner in one of its classic fish taverns.

 We choose the Psarotaverna tou papou right on the beach at the beginning of the village and enjoyed among others grilled octopus and tasty kalamarakia (calamari).
 Alternatively, stop at one of the stalls beside the road to buy some of Neraki’s famous mussels for some equally tasty homemade creations.